Cloudef/buildhck/README.md

 specify github for post-hook issues
 ```

+The data should be submitted to `/build/<project name>/<branch name>/<system name>`

 Buildhck is still under development so this format most likely will change.

+Builds will be stored in 'builds' directory in current working directory.
+The file structure is `project/branch/system/{current,timestamp}`
+You may manually remove directories to remove builds or projects from buildhck.

 Github integration needs api token server side.
 See the authorization.def.py.